wilkdasilk/NoiseFlag/README.md

 ### Description

-Noise Flag is an app for curating crowdsourced playlists around a geolocation.
+NoiseFlag is an app for curating crowdsourced playlists around a geolocation.
 Users can plant flags at their current location or check in when nearby.
 Checked-in users can add tracks to the playlist and place votes.
 Without checking in, users may view the current playlist and in upcoming versions follow a link to a user's Spotify playlist.

 ## Technology